 Statutory holidays that fall on a Saturday will be observed on the preceding Friday as a day off with pay.

 Statutory holidays that fall on a Sunday will be observed on the next working day as a day off with pay.

-When a statutory holiday falls on the weekend or in the middle of the week and where the UNB and a majority of affected one employee agrees in writing, another day off may be substituted for the statutory.
+When a statutory holiday falls on the weekend or in the middle of the week and where the UNB and a employee agrees in writing, another day off may be substituted for the statutory.